CLI Scripts as Agent Tools: Return Only What Matters¶

 Return structured output (JSON or concise text) when possible.
 Structured output is easier to parse and less likely to be misinterpreted.

-• API status checks.
-Scripts that return a single status field or formatted summary, not the full JSON response.
+"ORDER-4821: shipped 2026-03-07"rather than all joined columns. - API status checks: scripts that return a single status field or formatted summary, not the full JSON response.

-Scripts decouple the agent's interface from the underlying system.
-If a Kubernetes cluster migrates to a different orchestrator, the script changes — the tool interface does not.
+Scripts separate the agent's interface from the underlying system.
+If a Kubernetes cluster moves to a different orchestrator, the script changes — the tool interface does not.

-Scripts also enforce read-only access as a side effect: a status script exposes no write operations, so the agent cannot mutate the system through it.
+Scripts also enforce read-only access as a side effect.
+A status script exposes no write operations, so the agent cannot change the system through it.

-When writing a CLI script for agent consumption:
+When you write a CLI script for an agent to use:

-• Aggregate where possible.
-A count is better than a list when the count is sufficient.
+- Aggregate where you can: a count beats a list when the count is enough.

-• Format for parsing.
-JSON or key: value pairs are easier to process than columnar text.
+key: valuepairs are easier to process than columnar text. - Bound the output: use

-• Return a clear empty state.
-"No errors found" is more useful than empty output that the agent may misinterpret.
+"No errors found"is more useful than empty output that the agent may misread.

-A complementary pattern is agents authoring bash scripts — as in batch file operations — and iterating through a write-execute-debug cycle.
-Bash has zero startup time, no compilation step, and surfaces errors in the same terminal the agent already occupies — each iteration costs seconds.
+A related pattern is agents writing bash scripts — as in batch file operations — and iterating through a write-execute-debug cycle.
+Bash has no startup time, no compilation step, and surfaces errors in the same terminal the agent already occupies.
+Each iteration costs seconds.

-Give the agent explicit input/output contracts so the first attempt is closer to correct:
+Give the agent clear input and output contracts so the first attempt is closer to correct:

 Write a bash script that: